 The Strategy Pattern

-As another pattern from the behavioural group, this pattern equips a company with different strategies to control its product’s operations, with different pre-programmed algorithms for different scenarios.
+As another pattern from the behavioral group, this pattern equips a company with different strategies to control its product’s operations, with different pre-programmed algorithms for different scenarios.
 It starts by understanding the core set of actions that make up a process, and after that, it creates a system to slightly alter the results based on user input.
-Therefore, this pattern is put into practice after the “behaviour” of the client has been analysed and recorded.
+Therefore, this pattern is put into practice after the “behavior” of the client has been analyzed and recorded.

-The pattern recognises the user’s actions and inputs, then attempts to craft a personalised experience that meets their needs.
-Since it means putting the user first, this design pattern is ideal for personalising marketing tactics efficiently.
+The pattern recognizes the user’s actions and inputs, then attempts to craft a personalized experience that meets their needs.
+Since it means putting the user first, this design pattern is ideal for personalizing marketing tactics efficiently.

 The Command Design Pattern